msimecek/Speech-Training-Pipeline/README.md

 #### Process end

-Once the process finishes, the container instance is automatically removed.
+Once the process finishes, the container instance is automatically removed and logs are uploaded to the speech Storage Account.

 ### Troubleshooting